cloudflare/cloudflare-docs/products/images/src/content/polish/activate-polish.md

 </Aside>

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select the account for the domain where you want to activate Polish.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select the account and domain where you want to activate Polish.
 1. Click **Speed** > **Optimization**.
-1. Under **Polish**, select *Lossy* or *Lossless* from the dropdown menu.
+1. Under **Polish**, select *Lossy* or *Lossless* from the drop-down menu.
 1. (Optional) Click **WebP**.
-Enable this option if you want to further optimize PNG and JPEG images stored in the origin server, and serve them as WebP files to browser that support this format.
+Enable this option if you want to further optimize PNG and JPEG images stored in the origin server, and serve them as WebP files to browsers that support this format.

 <Aside type="note">

-To ensure WebP is not served from cache to a browser lacking WebP support, disable WebP at your origin web server when using Polish.
+To ensure WebP is not served from cache to a browser without WebP support, disable WebP at your origin web server when using Polish.

 </Aside>